 Tufts University School of Medicine encourages applicants from all disciplines to apply and we do not favor any particular undergraduate major.
 We believe the premedical requirements/competencies listed below will prepare applicants best for the scientific rigor of your medical education.
 In preparation for being a successful medical student and physician, we strongly encourage applicants to obtain a broad based liberal arts education.
 Course work may include studies in ethics, philosophy, sociology, psychology, history and the arts.
-This broad-based educational approach is critical to being successful in the Tuft's medical school educational curriculum with its strong emphasis on health care systems and social determinants of health.
+This broad-based educational approach is critical to being successful in the Tuft's School of Medicine educational curriculum with its strong emphasis on health care systems and social determinants of health.
 Knowledge of a second language is strongly encouraged and helps prepare our students and graduates for working in our multicultural society.
 All of this will contribute to a well-educated, balanced and healthy physician.

 Some prerequisites are defined in terms of coursework and others are defined in terms of competencies.

 Courses taken to fulfill prerequisites are expected to be those courses designated for undergraduate science majors.
 Prerequisite coursework is defined in terms of traditional academic years with semesters.
 Many undergraduate institutions offer courses in other formats, and we will accept the courses and/or sequences that your undergraduate school offers as equivalencies to traditional semester courses and sequences.
 If you have taken courses in more than one format, you are welcome to apply if you believe your aggregate curriculum is equivalent to our prerequisites.
 If your coursework differs, you can detail and support these differences on our secondary application.